-- Solids inventory is a measure of process performance and is regulated by the State. - Except for July 2019's extraordinary sustained wet weather event, GLWA has consistently tracked below 750 dry tons since Oct.
-2014.
+- Solids inventory is a measure of process performance and is regulated by the State. - Having consistently tracked below 750 dry tons since Oct.
+2014 is noteworthy.

-Note: No violation occurred in July 2019, March 2020, or August 2020: the limit did not apply in those months due to the number of days on which PE discharge occurred.
+Note: No violation occurred in July 2019, March 2020, or August 2020, or June 2021: the limit did not apply in those months due to the number of days on which PE discharge occurred.